darexsu/ansible-role-openvpn/README.md

 - Q: Enable routing all traffic through vpn?
   - A: by default

+- Q: Enable routing all traffic through vpn?
+  - A: by default

 - Q: How can I connect to my OpenVPN-server?
   - A: 1) Setup OpenVPN-client for your OS or Android/iOS.
 2) Import file "client.ovpn"